arrthy/mediawiki/README.md

-*In order to get the IP addresses of the multiple instances, you need to check the GCP console or you can declare a range of static IPs which will be assigned to the instances while creation*
+*In order to get the IP addresses of the multiple instances, you need to check the GCP console or you can declare a range of static IPs which will be assigned to the instances while creation and configure locdbalaning module in terraform*